-The Equal Opportunity, Affirmative Action, and Disability Services Department investigates allegations of prohibited discrimination, harassment, and retaliation involving members of the Vanderbilt community.
+The Title IX and Student Discrimination Office (vanderbilt. edu/ix) and/or the Equal Employment Opportunity Office (vanderbilt.edu/eeo) investigate allegations of prohibited discrimination, harassment, and retaliation involving members of the Vanderbilt community.
 This includes allegations of sexual misconduct and other forms of power-based personal violence.
-Vanderbilt's Title IX coordinator is Anita Jenious, EAD director.
+Vanderbilt's Title IX coordinator is Molly Zlock, director of Title IX and Student Discrimination.

-If you believe that a member of the Vanderbilt community has engaged in prohibited discrimination, harassment, or retaliation, please contact the EAD.
-If the offense is criminal in nature, you may file a report with Vanderbilt University Police Department (VUPD).
+If you believe that a member of the Vanderbilt community has engaged in prohibited discrimination, harassment, or retaliation, please contact the Title IX and Student Discrimination Office and/or the Equal Employment Opportunity Office.
+If the offense is criminal in nature, you may file a report with Vanderbilt University Police Department.

-The EAD also facilitates interim accommodations for students impacted by sexual misconduct and power-based personal violence.
+The Title IX and Student Discrimination Office also facilitates interim accommodations for students impacted by sexual misconduct and power-based personal violence.
 Some examples of interim accommodations include stay-away orders, adjusted course schedules, and housing changes.

-Specific concerns pertaining to prohibited discrimination, harassment, or retaliation, including allegations of sexual misconduct and other forms of power-based personal violence, should be directed to the Equal Opportunity, Affirmative Action, and Disability Services Department (EAD), PMB 401809, 2301 Vanderbilt Place, Nashville, Tennessee 37240-1809; phone (615) 322-4705 (V/TDD); fax (615) 343-0671; vanderbilt.edu/ead.
+Specific concerns pertaining to prohibited discrimination, harassment, or retaliation, including allegations of sexual misconduct and other forms of power-based personal violence, should be directed to the Title IX and Student Discrimination Office at (615) 343-9004.